Military Quad Bikes (Small ATV)

 Going up to a high cube container does allow them to be easily double stacked, Hi-Cube containers are very common in the global logistics supply chain and represent no additional problems for container handling equipment.
 Using a 20ft Hi-Cube container would, therefore, provide sufficient space for 10 quad bikes, 40ft Hi Cubes, at least 20.
 40ft containers are used less in military applications except in sea transport although they are used, which means they remain and viable option for transport to theatre by ships, rail and trucks.

 Getting them in and out of a container, especially if double stacked, will require the use of stacking fixtures and pallets.
 Loaded, they vary between 450kg and 500kg, so not an easy manual lift.
 Ramps may be used and the quads drove into the container but a safer and more efficient method would be to secure the quad bike to a pallet and lift in using a forklift or telehandler.
-The support deck can be fixed or travelling, and the weight can be lifted by all in service forklift equipment.

 Quick, easy, efficient and all about maximising spae efficiency in transport.